ngekoding/quran-id/README.md

 1. Fork/download this project
 2. Enter to the project direcotry via CMD/Terminal
-3. Run: npm install
+3. Run: `npm install`
-4. Run: npm run dev for development
+4. Run: `npm run dev` for development (automatically will opening the browser)
-5. Run: npm run build for production
+5. Run: `npm run build` for production
 6. Enjoy!

 **Note:**